Marco Fabián

-Marco Jhonfai Fabián de la Mora (/es/; born 21 July 1989) is a Mexican professional footballer who plays as an attacking midfielder.
+Marco Jhonfai Fabián de la Mora (/es/; born 21 July 1989) is a Mexican professional footballer who plays as an attacking midfielder for Ranger's.
 He is an Olympic gold medalist.

 Fabián began his career in the youth academy of his hometown club, Guadalajara, making his first-team debut in 2007.
 After a brief loan spell with Cruz Azul, he moved abroad to join Eintracht Frankfurt.
 He later played for Philadelphia Union, Al Sadd, Juárez, and Mazatlán before transitioning to amateur football.

 Fabián represented Mexico at the youth level before earning his first senior cap.
 He became a key figure for Mexico's U-23 side, helping secure qualification for the 2012 Summer Olympics.
 He was part of the historic squad that captured Olympic gold in London, defeating Brazil in the final.

 Between 2012 and 2019, Fabián made 43 appearances for Mexico, featuring in the 2015 Copa América, the 2017 FIFA Confederations Cup, and the 2014 and 2018 FIFA World Cup.